krateoplatformops/oasgen-provider/README.md

 - Automatic generation of Kubernetes RBAC policies for custom resources
 - Secure credential management through Kubernetes secrets

 Additionally, whenever needed you can leverage custom web service wrappers for additional security layers if needed.
-For instance, you can use a web service wrapper to add **request signing**, or other security mechanisms that are not natively supported by the OASGen Provider.
+For instance, you can use a web service wrapper to add request signing, or other security mechanisms that are not natively supported by the OASGen Provider.

 ## Best Practices

 To ensure optimal performance and reliability when using the OASGen Provider, consider the following best practices:
 1. Always use only OAS 3.0+ specifications as lower versions are not supported.
 2. Maintain consistent field naming across API endpoints.
-3. Use web service wrappers when API interfaces are inconsistent.
+3. Use web service wrappers when API interfaces are inconsistent or additional processing is needed.
 4. Regularly update OAS documents to match API changes.
-5. Monitor controller logs with `krateo.io/connector-verbose: "true"`.
+5. Monitor controller logs with the `krateo.io/connector-verbose: "true"` annotation added to the CR of the resource you want to monitor.

 ## Unsupported features

-Currently, the following OAS features are not supported by OASGen provider:
+Currently, the following OAS features are not supported by OASGen Provider:

+- `number` type is not supported.
+Use `integer` or `string` instead.
+During the generation of the CRD schema, if a `number` type is encountered, it will be converted to `integer`.
+Validation errors (during CRD generation) may happen if the API returns a `number` in response bodies for other actions (e.g., `create`, `update`, etc.).
+Rest Dynamic Controller will perform a similar conversion when dealing with response bodies.
 - `nullable` is not supported. `nullable` was removed in OAS 3.1 in favor of using `null` type in the array `type`.
+- `anyOf`, `oneOf`, `not` are not supported.
+- `additionalProperties` is supported only in the boolean form (i.e., `additionalProperties: true`).
+If `additionalProperties` is an object, it is not supported.
+- `format` is not supported: if OASGen Provider encounters a `format` field, it will simply append it into the description of the field as a note, but it will not use it to generate a more specific type.
-- `anyOf` and `oneOf` are not supported.
+- `minItems`, `maxItems`, `minLength`, `maxLength`, `minimum`, `maximum`, `exclusiveMinimum`, `exclusiveMaximum`, and `pattern` are not supported.
-- `format` is not supported.
+- `readOnly` and `writeOnly` are not supported.

-Note that this list may not be exhaustive and other features may also be unsupported.
+Note that this list **may not be exhaustive** and other features may also be unsupported.

 ### OAS 3.0 vs OAS 3.1